-Most people become acquainted with Rand by reading her novels and when they make inquiries about her, they come to know that she is the founder of a school called objectivism.
+Most people become acquainted with Rand by reading her novels and when they make inquiries about her, they discover that she is the founder of a school called objectivism.
 After the publication of Atlas Shrugged in 1958, she decided to become a philosopher—with a band of inexperienced youngsters, she launched objectivism.
 She didn’t have any expertise or interest in philosophy; she had no clue what it takes to philosophize like a philosopher.
 Much of the work that she has done in the name of objectivism consists of short articles on the political and cultural excrescences of her own time.
 Her articles are interesting, but they are not philosophy.

 Rand’s objectivist followers claim that her novels are an elucidation of the objectivist philosophy.
 But I believe that her novels are works of fiction; they are not philosophy.
-You can find in her novels an inspiration for a healthy sense of life, and a sense of the critical role that philosophy plays in the rise and fall of civilizations and in an individual’s life—but all this is not philosophy.
+You can find in her novels an inspiration for a healthy sense of life and a sense of the critical role that philosophy plays in the rise and fall of civilizations or in an individual’s life—but all this is not philosophy.

 Philosophy, like physics, biology, and mathematics, has a methodology of its own.
 You can discover the philosophical truth only by following the philosophical method.
 You can’t do it by following a literary way—but that is what Rand tried to do.
 She developed objectivism by following a literary methodology and she could not produce a single treatise on any area of philosophy.
-The contrast between the massive scope of her novels, and the pettiness, ignorance, and dogmatism that we find in objectivism is so blatantly obvious that only the most dogmatic acolytes can claim that all is well in objectivism.
+The contrast between the scope of her novels, and the pettiness, ignorance, and dogmatism that we find in objectivism is so blatantly obvious that only the most dogmatic acolytes can claim that all is well in objectivism.

 Etienne Gilson’s thought provoking words in The Unity of Philosophical Experience (page 7) come to my mind: